9th Infantry Division (United States): Inactivation

-With the support and aviation units inactivating in the same timeframe.
+With the support and aviation units also inactivating.
 The divisional headquarters remained active until 15 December 1991.
 The 3rd Battalion, 11th Field Artillery became a General Support battalion of I Corps Artillery.

-Though it was inactivated, the division was identified as the second highest priority inactive division in the United States Army Center of Military History's lineage scheme due to its numerous accolades and long history.
+The division was identified as the second-highest priority inactive division in the United States Army Center of Military History's lineage scheme due to its numerous accolades and long history.
 All of the division's flags and heraldic items were moved to the National Infantry Museum at Fort Benning, Georgia following its inactivation.
 Should the U.S. Army decide to activate more divisions in the future, the center stated its activation recommendations would be the 9th Infantry Division, then the 24th Infantry Division, the 5th Infantry Division, and the 2nd Armored Division.
 The 7th Infantry Division, previously inactivated, resumed service as an administrative headquarters at Joint Base Lewis–McChord in 2012.

+Commanders

+Commanders of the 9th Infantry Division included: